 Liquid Extract: 1 tsp. liquid extract a day

 The plant part used is the berry.
 These berries contain a variety of chemical compounds that have important balancing actions on the body.
-The berry has been said to taste like an intense sweet, slight vanilla flavor at first, then like a very strong blue cheese ending in tobacco or pepper juice flavor.
-The ripe, but no old berry should be dark purplish black and is considered the most effective.
+The berry has been said to taste like an intensely sweet, slightly vanilla flavor at first, then like a very strong blue cheese, ending in tobacco or pepper juice flavor.
+The ripe, but not old berry, should be dark purplish black and is considered the most effective.
 Because of its pungency, this plant is most commonly taken in either hydroalcoholic (water and alcohol mixture) extract or by capsule.
 The state of Florida pulls in an estimated 70 million dollars a year for sales of Saw Palmetto supplements.
-It is relatively easily harvested plant, making it a sustainable choice as a nutritional supplement.
+It is a relatively easily harvested plant, making it a sustainable choice as a nutritional supplement.

 Important note about quality: The powdered berry in capsules should have a strong odor and pungent aromatic taste.
 The liquid extract should have a strong aromatic flavor as well.
 If the product you purchased does not have these qualities, it may not be as effective.
 Older berries lose their effectiveness.
 Powdered Saw Palmetto has a shelf life of 1 year.